Jesica-akeyo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-4-strpbrk.c - A function that seraches a string forr any set of bytes 5-strstr.c - A function that locates a substring 7-print_chessboard.c - A function that prints the chessboard
+4-strpbrk.c - A function that seraches a string forr any set of bytes 5-strstr.c - A function that locates a substring 7-print_chessboard.c - A function that prints the chessboard 8-print_diagsums.c - a function that prints the sum of two diagonals of a square matrix of integers